Viper007Bond/vipers-video-quicktags/readme.txt

 == Changelog ==

+= v6.4.1 =

+* **FLV:** Don't disable the checkbox so that it can be unchecked to hide the message.
+* **FLV:** Only show the admin notice to administrators.
+It's unlikely anyone else can do anything about it.

 = v6.4.0 =

 The "I should have done this a long time ago but have been neglecting this plugin" release.